 \section{Abstract}

-Deep learning models are often treated as ``black boxes''.
-Existing approaches for understanding the decision mechanisms of neural networks provide limited explanations or depend on local theories.
-Recently, a data-driven framework based on Koopman theory was developed for the analysis of nonlinear dynamical systems.
-In this paper, we introduce a new approach to understanding trained sequence neural models: the Koopman Analysis of Neural Networks (\code{KANN}) method.
-At the core of our method lies the \emph{Koopman operator}, which is linear, yet it encodes the dominant features of the network latent dynamics.
-Moreover, its eigenvectors and eigenvalues facilitate understanding: in the sentiment analysis problem, the eigenvectors highlight positive and negative $n$-grams; and, in the ECG classification challenge, the eigenvectors capture the dominant features of the normal beat signal.
+Analyzing the inner mechanisms of deep neural networks is a fundamental task in machine learning.
+Existing work provides limited analysis or it depends on local theories, such as fixed-point analysis.
+In contrast, we propose to analyze trained neural networks using an operator theoretic approach which is rooted in Koopman theory, the Koopman Analysis of Neural Networks (\code{KANN}).
+Key to our method is the Koopman operator, which is a linear object that globally represents the dominant behavior of the network dynamics.
+The linearity of the Koopman operator facilitates analysis via its eigenvectors and eigenvalues.
+Our method reveals that the latter eigendecomposition holds semantic information related to the neural network inner workings.
+For instance, the eigenvectors highlight positive and negative $n$-grams in the sentiments analysis task; similarly, the eigenvectors capture the salient features of healthy heart beat signals in the ECG classification problem.